-Report type Description Quarterly IDP and SDBIP reporting and capital expenditure, by vote.
+Report type Description Quarterly IDP and SDBIP reporting This report needs to contain the service delivery projections for each quarter.
+It needs to include the operational and capital expenditure, by vote.
 These targets need to be reported on quarterly according to National Treasury Circular 13.
-Mid-year budget and This report reflects the performance of the Municipality during the first half of the financial year.
-The report must CoGHSTA report be submitted to the Mayor, National Treasury and CoGHSTA.
+Mid-year budget and CoGHSTA report This report reflects the performance of the Municipality during the first half of the financial year.
+The report must be submitted to the Mayor, National Treasury and CoGHSTA.
 It serves to identify possible adjustments that need to be made to ensure targets are met at the end of the financial year.
 Annual report Section 121 of the MFMA identifies that each municipality must produce an annual report for each financial year.
-This report must include: the financial statements of the municipality approved by the Auditor-General; an audit report from the Auditor-General. an assessment by the accounting officer; evidence of corrective action taken in response to the audit report from the Auditor-General; information pertaining the municipality's audit committee; assessment of the accounting

-Report type Description officer to measure performance objectives.
+This report must include: the financial statements of the municipality approved by the Auditor-General; an audit report from the Auditor-General. an assessment by the accounting officer; evidence of corrective action taken in response to the audit report from the Auditor-General; information pertaining the municipality's audit committee; assessment of the accounting officer to measure performance objectives.
 The annual performance report of the municipality; and any other information as prescribed in the document.

-Oversight report The municipal Council needs to consider the municipal annual report whereupon an oversight report should be compiled.
+Report type Description Oversight report The municipal Council needs to consider the municipal annual report whereupon an oversight report should be compiled.
 The Oversight report needs to include a statement explaining that the annual report has been approved with or without reservations; has rejected the annual report or has referred the annual report back for revision.